raphw/byte-buddy/README.md

 ```

 Executing the above code, Byte Buddy implements Java's `Function` interface and implements the `apply` method
-as a delegation to an instance of the `FunctionInterceptor` POJO that we defined before.
+as a delegation to an instance of the `GreetingInterceptor` POJO that we defined before.
 Now, every time that the
-`Function::apply` method is called, the control flow is dispatched to `Interceptor::intercept` and the latter
+`Function::apply` method is called, the control flow is dispatched to `GreetingInterceptor::greet` and the latter
 method's return value is returned from the interface's method.

 Interceptors can be defined to take with more generic inputs and outputs by annotating the interceptor's parameters.